Skip to content

 Nitric acid (fuming)✓ Excellent✓ Excellent

-Phosphoric acid✓ Good✓ Good
+Phosphoric acid✓ Good (low concentration only)✓ Excellent

 Body fluids / physiological✓ Excellent — implant grade✗ Not biocompatible for implants